liamtarpey/portfolio/wp-content/plugins/custom-post-type-ui/readme.txt

 9. Help/support screen.

 == Changelog ==

+= 1.0.8 =
+* Register taxonomies at a higher priority than post types.

+= 1.0.7 =
+* Preventive measures for potential XSS security issues with add_query_arg()

+= 1.0.6 =
+* Change priority of post type registration function that was causing rewrite issues for many.
+* Fix issues with help text spots not showing up for some post type fields.
+Props pedro-mendonca.
+* Fix logic issue with PHP's empty() function and CPTUI 0.9.x saved settings.

+= 1.0.5 =
+* Explicitly set the post type and taxonomy rewrite slugs as the registered slug if no custom ones provided.
+* Prevent cptui.js from loading where it is not needed.
+* Fixed undefined index notice for post type rewrite_withfront.
+* Repopulated labels when none provided and post type or taxonomy mentioned in default label.
+* Fix for import/export get code tab and hierarchical taxonomies

+= 1.0.4 =
+* Fixed incorrect boolean order for hierarchical taxonomies and default value.
+* Fixed missing closing div tags.
+* Default menu position to null instead of empty string.
+* Undefined index notice cleanup.
+* Remove unnecessary hook.

 = 1.0.3 =
 * Fix logic error regarding string "0" evaluating to false when checked for not empty.